FieryCod/holy-lambda/doc/1-02-getting-started.md

 ### API Gateway

-You can look at the application stack by navigating to the API Gateway service:
+You can look at the application API by navigating to the API Gateway service:

 ![aws-console-services-api-gateway](images/aws-console-services-api-gateway.png "Select API Gateway service")

+Filter the APIs using `example-lambda`, and choose the name starting with `example-lambda-xxx.stack`:

 ![aws-console-api-gateway-apis](images/aws-console-api-gateway-apis.png "View the available APIs")